criamico/ReactES6-webpack-boilerplate/readme.md

 Grab the npm version specified in .nvmrc: (only works on linux/mac OS) `nvm use`

-Install npm dependencies:
+- Install npm dependencies:

-`npm install`
+`npm i`

-To run in dev mode:
+- To run in dev mode (dev server runs on `http://localhost:8080/`):
 `npm run dev`

-This enables the server to run on `http://localhost:8080/`.

-When a file changes the server automatically reloads the page on the browser.

-Since in dev mode ESLint is enabled, warnings are printed on the console but errors stop the compilation.

-To generate the production build:
+- To generate the production build:
 `npm build`
-bundle.js and main.css are minified and deployed in /prod folder

-To run tests:

-`npm run test`
+- To run tests with Karma (debug on `http://localhost:9876/`) `npm run test`

+- To execute tests once (continuous integration mode):
+`npm run test-ci`

+- To execute a web server on the local production build (for testing purpose, runs on `http://localhost:8000/`):
+`npm run http-server`